 Alternative therapies are sometimes called integrative medicine.
-If you're considering dietary supplements or other alternative therapies, talk with your doctor about their pros and cons.
+If you're considering dietary supplements or other integrative medicine approaches, talk with your doctor about their pros and cons.

 Preparing for your appointment

-You may first bring your concerns to the attention of your family doctor.
-Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist).
+You may first bring your concerns to the attention of your primary care provider.
+Or you may see a doctor who specializes in the diagnosis and treatment of skin conditions (dermatologist) or allergies (allergist).

 Here's some information to help you get ready for your appointment.